 - The free version of EndNote is appropriate for most students and will enable you to share folders and references with users who have the full, paid version of the product.
 Everyone can start using the free, online version of Endnote Basic at any time.

 Option 2: EndNote Desktop

 - The desktop version also synchronizes to an online library; both can contain unlimited references and unlimited attachments.

 - Synchronize your references between up to three of your personal computers, an online library, and your iPad through EndNote sync.

 Key Features of Both Desktop and Online Basic

 This guide is organized to help you learn about EndNote desktop step-by-step.
-We recommend that you review each tab on the left-hand side in order.
+We recommend that you review each tab above in order.